 On the same note, you should encourage buyers to share their potential picks or recent purchases by having the option on-site.
 You can include social buttons on-site which blast your product page to your ideal social media channels (Facebook, Twitter and Pinterest, for example).
 Additionally, you can only also integrate sharing options after checkout.

-The following example from Tokki displays a subtle yet effective product page that allows visitors to share their shopping experience with the world:
+The following example from Lagos displays a subtle yet effective product page that allows visitors to share their shopping experience with the world:

 Reviews and Testimonials